SJLewer/MechaCar_Statistical_Analysis/README.md

 Use statistical analysis to gain insight for the manufacturing team to address AutosRUs prototype production issues.

 ## Linear Regression to Predict MPG
+Hypothesis:  The slope of the linear model is zero.
+Meaning, there is no significant linear relationship and each dependent value would be determined by random chance and error.

 ![linear regression](https://user-images.githubusercontent.com/90986041/147829110-e48d3283-5b9f-4d6b-8e0e-a5426c1d25da.png)

 1. _Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?_ Vehicle length, ground clearance, and the intercept have a signficiant impact on MPG.
 (Green highlights)